fdabrandao/vpsolver/README.md

 [VPSolver](https://github.com/fdabrandao/vpsolver) is a vector packing solver based on an arc-flow formulation with graph compression.
-VPSolver generates very strong models (equivalent to Gilmore and Gomory's) that can be solved using general-purpose mixed-integer programming solvers such as Gurobi and GLPK [1].
+VPSolver generates very strong models (equivalent to Gilmore and Gomory's) that can be solved using general-purpose mixed-integer programming solvers such as Gurobi and GLPK (see, e.g., [1] and [2]).
 VPSolver does not explicitly require any MIP solver in particular, though a good  MIP solver may be necessary for solving large models.